PastorGL/OneRing/CONFIGURE.md

 DataStream name is always the last part of any `ds.` key.
 The set of DataStream Parameters is fixed.

-`ds.input.path.` keys must point to some abstract paths for all DataStreams listed under the `task.input.sink` key.
+`ds.input.path.` keys must point to some abstract paths for all DataStreams listed under the `task.input` key.
 The format of the path must always include the protocol specification, and is validated by a Storage Adapter of the CLI (Adapters are discussed in the last section of this document).

 In most cases paths are passed via Variables.
 For example,
 ```properties